jundalisay/spblist/content/en/faqs/material.md

 - Room temperature superconductors through the aether
 - Crystal computers (to overcome Moore's law limitations)
 - Metallurgy and precision metals fabrication through the aether
-- UFO Technology
-  - Anti-gravity (which Descartes calls 'levity') and semi-levity (making things lighter)
-  - Fusion power from levity
-  - Transparency and Teleportation of masses through the aetherspace
-  - Anti-matter via reversed vortices
-  - Solar eye observatory (getting the gravitational signature of heavenly bodies)
+- UFO Technology as Anti-gravity (which Descartes calls 'levity') and semi-levity (making things lighter), Fusion power from levity, Transparency and Teleportation of masses through the aetherspace, Anti-matter via reversed vortices, Solar eye observatory (getting the gravitational signature of heavenly bodies)
 {{< /l >}}